mediafinger/slack-inviter/README.markdown

 ## Deployment

 slack-inviter is a simple Ruby app, using a Gemfile which references Sinatra and all other needed gems.
-No gem has any system dependencies.
 The app does not need a database.
 So it should be fairly easy to deploy to any server that is set up for Ruby apps.

 I only deployed to heroku.
 If you want to do so too:
 - just follow the steps on https://toolbelt.heroku.com/ and afterwards:
 - run `git push heroku master`
-- run `heroku config:set SLACK_TEAM_RUBYWEBDEV_API_TOKEN=your-slack-team-api-token` (you might want to rename the ENV variable to match you slack team name)
+- run `heroku config:set SLACK_TEAM_TOKEN=your-slack-team-api-token`
 - run `heroku open`

 _Et voila - you should now have a running app!_